helendaisy/milestone-band-project/README.md

 - CSS code for customising Navbar taken from <https://colorlib.com/wp/forums/topic/customizing-mobile-hamburger-menu-color-size-text/> and then edited.

-- Code to embed YouTube video on the media page taken from <https://stackoverflow.com/questions/25228056/responsive-iframe-using-bootstrap> and then edited to suit.
+- Code to embed YouTube video on the media.html page taken from <https://stackoverflow.com/questions/25228056/responsive-iframe-using-bootstrap> and then edited to suit.

 - Code for carousel of gellery images on index.html page taken from <https://getbootstrap.com/docs/3.4/javascript/#carousel> and then edited to suit.

 - Documentation for additional support with media queries and navbar reviewed on the following pages <https://getbootstrap.com/docs/3.3/css/#grid-media-queries> and <https://getbootstrap.com/docs/3.3/components/#navbar>

-- <https://fonts.google.com/> reviewed when deciding on font styling for the site.